+NB for those leasehold flats in a Relevant Building in England, request wording to extend the qualification of the leasehold interest into the new lease to avoid losing qualifying Leaseholder Protections.
 5.1 Improving Communication with Lender Post Valuation Queries Check the relevant section of the Lender's Handbook prior to referring the issue to the lender.
 Where possible utilise the CA standard referral form to ensure that all information is laid out efficiently and to provide advice to the lender.
 Where the guidance in the Lender's Handbook is ambiguous, highlight this to the lender in your query so that they can review and improve their wording.
 5.1 Improving Communication with Lender Certificate of Title Provide your contact details on the Certificate of Title so that where their processes allow, the lender can acknowledge safe receipt and confirm that monies are set up for completion.
-Do not send covering letters with your Certificate of Title as these are scanned and dealt with separately by some lenders so can delay confirmation that monies are set up for completion.
+Do not send covering letters with your Certificate of Title as these are scanned and dealt with separately by some lenders and can delay acknowledgement.
 Do not send the hard copy of a faxed Certificate of Title for the same reason unless it is required by the lender.
 6.1 Leasehold Applications for Information or Consent Highlight to Lease Administrators the need for reasonable administration charges.
-38 An unreasonable fee for the provision of a consent where consent cannot be unreasonably withheld means the leaseholder can proceed without the consent.
-39 6.2 Leasehold Deed of Covenant Where there is no Management Company a Deed of Covenant is a void document under the Landlord & Tenant (Covenants) Act 1995.
-(L&T(C)A95) Where there is a Management Company and the "demise" does not include the shared amenities then a Deed of Covenant may be required due to the wording of clause 12 of the L&T(C)A95.
-A fee for a Deed of Covenant should not be unreasonable.
-40
+An unreasonable fee for the provision of a consent where consent cannot be unreasonably withheld means the leaseholder can proceed without the consent.
+6.2 Leasehold Deed of Covenant Leases Dated Prior to 1996 A fee for a Deed of Covenant should be reasonable.
+44 Leases Dated After 1st January 1996 A Deed of Covenant is not required for leasehold properties as covenants are enforceable between the leaseholder and lessor as well as management companies.
+45 6.3 Leasehold Rent Review Clauses and Onerous Terms Check any rent review clauses upon receipt of the lease to ensure that they are reasonable and acceptable to a mortgage lender during the full term of the mortgage.